CanPixel/BadOptics/README.md

 # 👀 👨🏻 🧠 💭 🎩 🏴‍☠️ 💸

-_“Your job is specifically to connect and relate as much as possible with your populus.
-That, or do whatever” 👔👨🏻_
+_“Answer a series of political questions in a desperate attempt to please your ideologically divided populace.
+Have your ideology shift to match your values, to the love and horror of your citizens!
+Wage war!
+Make peace!
+Or do whatever.” 👔👨🏻_

 Using a range of political SapplyValues tests, presented to you: